Seeds to Sow in December

 • Severe freeze: 24 degrees F and below. – Most plants are severely damaged or destroyed in these conditions.

-Recently, the USDA released its updated hardiness zone map, but Napa County’s designation didn’t change.
-We’re still in Zone 9b, but areas of the midwest shifted to warmer-designated zones.
+The USDA released its updated hardiness zone map in 2023, and Napa County’s designation didn’t change.
+We’re still placed in Zone 9b, but areas of the midwest shifted to warmer-designated zones, indicating that climate is still changing.
 The average minimum winter temperature for Zone 9b is 25 to 30 degrees Fahrenheit.

 Ways to protect outdoor plants during winter in Zone 9b are with a good 2- to 4-inch layer of mulch to cover the soil around the plant base like straw, wood chips, or leaves.Mulch suppresses weeds, enriches the soil with nutrients, regulates soil temperature, improves moisture retention, prevents soil erosion.
 In essence, mulch suppresses the growth of unwanted weeds while enriching the soil, allowing plants to thrive.